 Many different bird species visit backyards and bird feeders across North America.
 While some species are year-round residents, others linger only during certain times of the year.
 Knowing when to look for different types of birds can make birding and bird identification a lot more fun and rewarding.

 Birds are also more active or noticeable at certain times of the day.
-During the breeding season, morning is full of the sights and sounds of birds.
+During the breeding season, the morning time is full of the sights and sounds of birds.
 Both males and females can be found singing in your yard or local park, with males sometimes being far more vocal.
 After a night without food, birds are often hungry, so foraging for invertebrates or a quick visit to the bird feeder may be in order.
 Watching your bird feeders or birdbaths first thing in the morning can provide memorable moments with birds.

 Step 6: All you need is a little knowledge, practice, and patience!

 If you are just getting started birding, here are a few things to keep in mind when trying to identify birds:

 - begin by focusing on common bird species that reside in your area

 - learn what different parts of a bird look like, such as the head, beak, wings, and tail

 - watch how the bird moves, including how it flaps its wings and flies